 Synthetic alcohol still gives a "buzzing" sensation, but without the possibility of a hangover or liver damage

 Our brains consist of something called GABA receptors.
 These receptors work as a chemical messenger, which controls the mood and sensations of the brain.
 After years of studying the GABA receptors and the effects of alcohol on the brain, Professor David Nutt discovered that he could essentially "turn on" different parts of the brain using Alcosynth.
-It's this targeted approach to the GABA receptors that allows for the fuzzy feeling of being drunk, sans alcohol.
+It's this targeted approach to the GABA receptors that allow for the fuzzy feeling of being drunk, sans alcohol.

-Right now, we are still probably about 5 years out from getting to taste this new alcohol-free cocktail for ourselves.
-But the audience is certainly there for this concept to really take off.
+Right now, we are probably about 5 years out from getting to taste this new alcohol-free cocktail for ourselves.
+But the audience is certainly there for this concept to take off.
 Alcosynth's effects only last for about 45 minutes, without any residual side effects post-drinking.
 Theoretically, this means that you could indulge in a drink during the day without having to worry about any unpleasant side effects after the 45 minute window.
 Plus, it's safe, much healthier than alcohol, and removes the risk of overdoing it on the drinks.
 Health-wise, Alcosynth appears to check all the boxes.

 Alcohol and Health

 Across the world, alcohol usage is not uncommon.
 And while the occasional drink is not necessarily a bad thing, alcohol dependence is.
 In just the United States alone, it is estimated that 15 million people struggle with alcohol addiction.
 Researchers are proposing the use of synthetic alcohol to replace spirits to help with the withdrawal process.